This talking, singing Halloween pumpkin went viral. Can the company do it again? - NewsBreak

 ( KTLA ) – Last year, a toy company named Mindscope Products had no idea just how big of a hit they had on their hands.
 Their talking, singing pumpkin called Jabberin’ Jack went viral and inspired various knockoffs.

-The high-tech pumpkin has a projector inside and sings, jokes and resembles a glowing Jack O Lantern.
+The high-tech pumpkin has a projector inside and sings, jokes and resembles a glowing Jack O Lantern.3 mistakes you make when carving a pumpkin, according to an expert

 I spotted it at the 2020 Toy Fair in New York City (my last travel segment before COVID) and made a video about it on Instagram.
 It quickly went viral.